 Adding urgency to these estimation difficulties, numerous colonial seabird populations are declining and at risk from anthropogenic threats and ongoing environmental changes (e.g. Paleczny et al. 2015, Dias et al. 2019).
 In addition to long-term fisheries bycatch impacts (e.g. Anderson et al. 2011, Regular et al. 2013, Grémillet et al. 2018, Christensen-Dalsgaard et al. 2019), seabirds are now increasingly vulnerable to effects of offshore energy production, light attraction, pollution, and invasive species (e.g. Ronconi et al. 2015, Dias et al. 2019, Gilmour et al. 2023).
 Climate change represents a further pervasive challenge for seabirds in both their marine and terrestrial habitats (e.g. Sandvik et al. 2012, Dias et al. 2019), such that cumulative stressors can be particularly strong among widespread species (Lieske et al. 2020, Phillips et al. 2023).

-In eastern Canada, Leach’s storm-petrel (Hydrobates leucorhous, hereafter ‘storm-petrel’) and Atlantic puffin (Fratercula arctica, hereafter ‘puffin’) are two burrow-nesting species of conservation concern that challenges to population monitoring.
+In eastern Canada, Leach’s storm-petrel (Hydrobates leucorhous, hereafter ‘storm-petrel’) and Atlantic puffin (Fratercula arctica, hereafter ‘puffin’) are two burrow-nesting species of conservation concern with challenges to population monitoring.
 Storm-petrels are small-bodied ‘tube-noses’ that nest in small and often concealed burrows, and are active only at night at the colony.
 They have a broad distribution across the Northern hemisphere, including 100+ breeding colonies across eastern Canada ranging in size from a few individuals to several million (COSEWIC 2020).
 They are exposed to many threats to their persistence (Lieske et al. 2020, Pollet et al. 2023), showing a population decline of over 50% since the 1970s (COSEWIC 2020, d’Entremont et al. 2020, Wilhelm et al. 2015, 2020) that led to their designation in 2020 as Threatened by the Committee on the Status of Endangered Wildlife in Canada.
 Puffins have a similarly diffuse breeding distribution of 100+ colonies across the coasts of eastern Canada, also ranging in size from a few to hundreds of thousands of individuals, and can often be found on the same islands as those occupied by storm-petrels (Nettleship 1980, Wilhelm et al. 2015).
 But unlike storm-petrels, and in contrast to many other regions across their breeding range such as in Europe where the puffin has been listed as Endangered on The IUCN Red List of Threatened Species (BirdLife International 2021), the Canadian puffin population has grown in recent decades (Lowther et al. 2020), possibly linked to the closure of gill-net fisheries in the region (Regular et al. 2013).
 Breeding distributions for storm-petrels and puffins in Atlantic Canada are illustrated in Figure 1.